isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     }

-The allocation of `buf` may fail and leak the file handle.
+The allocation of `buf` might fail and leak the file handle.

 ##### Example